 The US Department of Agriculture has recognized several pressing needs in rural US communities and has plans to invest $267 million to improve water and wastewater systems in 103 projects.

-Many of these communities have very limited water infrastructure and risk of contamination.
+Many of these communities have very limited water infrastructure and the risk of contamination.

 Water Technology reports: